MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 ## Summarize streaming data in a data lake

 So far, you've seen how to use a Stream Analytics job to ingest messages from a streaming source into a SQL table.
 Now let's explore how to use Azure Stream Analytics to aggregate data over temporal windows - in this case, to calculate the total quantity of each product sold every 5 seconds.
-We'll also explore how to use a different kind of output for the job by writing the results in Parquet format in a data lake blob store.
+We'll also explore how to use a different kind of output for the job by writing the results in CSV format in a data lake blob store.

 ### Create an Azure Stream Analytics job to aggregate order data